Does the City of Eau Claire allow the launching of sky lanterns?

 Burning permits are valid for the date of issue only.
 To obtain a burning permit, it is recommended that one first calls the Burning Permit Information Line at 715-839-3882 to find out if burning is allowed for that day.
 Local weather and DNR Burning Bans will dictate if burning is allowed.
 There is a $5 fee for burning permits.
 Campfires or cooking fires do not require a burning permit.

-One must go to one of the six fire stations within the City of Eau Claire.
+One must go to one of the five fire stations within the City of Eau Claire where a burning permit box is located.
+Fire Station #10 (820 Malden Avenue) does not have a burning permit box.
 It is recommended that the permit is processed at the closest fire station to where the burning will occur.
-All fire stations have RED self-service boxes where the citizen makes two copies of the permit information.
+Five of the fire stations have RED self-service boxes where the citizen makes two copies of the permit information.
 One copy is put into the slot in the lid, and the other copy is retained with the citizen.

 For additional information, please call 715-839-4825.